Sorry, you need to enable JavaScript to visit this website.

 When receiving funding from DUF, associations must formulate a project report when the project has ended.

-Municipal youth schools and youth clubs, see section 10.3 and 10.4
+Municipal youth schools and youth clubs, see sections 10.3 and 10.4.

 Training and support for youth workers engaged in social inclusion programmes